Rotate phone to view

 full screen image

-is located in the Elephant Coast
+is located in the KwaZulu Natal

-region of Natal
+region of South Africa

 Originally a hunting ground for the great Zulu chief Shaka, Imfolozi was gazetted as far back as 1895, making it the oldest wildlife reserve on the continent.
 Now combined with neighbouring Hluhluwe, pronounced "shesh-luwi", the combined entity comprises 1000 square kilometres, which makes it about 5% of the size of Kruger National Park